Groups currently available:

 When and where is the Queer Café?

-The Queer Café is held over Zoom and takes place every Thursday evening from 6:00-7:00pm.
-The facilitators will be available for half an hour after the Queer Café (until 7:30 pm) if you would like to talk more about anything that came up during the session.
+The Queer Café is held over Zoom and takes place every Thursday evening from 6:00-7:30pm.
+The facilitators will be available for half an hour after the Queer Café if you would like to talk more about anything that came up during the session.
 If you haven’t used Zoom before, check out our Guidelines for Using Zoom

 Who runs the Queer Café?

-The Queer Café is facilitated by two youth peer supporters who identify as LGBTQ2IA+.
+The Queer Café is facilitated by a youth peer supporter who identifies as LGBTQ2IA+.
 A peer supporter is a trained support worker who has lived experience of the different types of issues they help others with, like mental health or substance use challenges.
-A youth peer supporter is a peer supporter who is close to your own age (between the ages of 17 and 25).
+A youth peer supporter is a peer supporter who is close to your own age (between the ages of 20-30.

 What activities does the Queer Café involve?